-A single database server may suit many database’s requirements, but at some point there may be a need to scale up to support higher demand or for a global capacity requirements of sorts (Shalom, 2017).
+A single database server may suit many database’s requirements, but at some point, there may be a need to scale up to support higher demand or for global capacity requirements of sorts (Shalom, 2017).

 Scaling a database can be a very challenging task requiring many complex technical adjustments and operations to take place.